Trucking

 • Independent modeling shows trucking will contribute less than 0.25% of PM2.5 emissions in the Non-Attainment Area (NAA)

-• Trucks will use new, high-efficiency, low-emissions engines
+• Trucks use new, high-efficiency, low-emissions engines

 • Using engines meeting this standard reduces PM2.5 emissions by 90% compared to the prior standard